 Key Performance Indicators (KPIs) and metrics help root out and correct thorny service issues.
 Read on for your guide to the essential KPIs to monitor for your customer service team as well as important ways to make sure your agents are hitting their goals.

-What’s the difference between a KPI and a metric?
+What’s the difference between customer service KPIs and CUSTOMER SERVICE metricS?

 “KPI” and “metric” each refer to a different aspect of your business.
 Both help measure and analyze important factors in your company.
 KPIs determine how successfully you’re achieving business objectives and how well you’re reaching your goals.
 Metrics measure the effectiveness of your specific business processes, from productivity to service levels.

-The Top 7 Ways to Assess Your Customer Service Performance
+The Top 7 Customer Service KPIs

 Effectively managing your customer service teams can have a huge impact on your bottom line.
 The KPIs and metrics below will help measure your agents’ quality of service, pinpoint areas that need to be improved and increase your overall customer satisfaction rate.